FREQUENTLY ASKED QUESTIONS

 Goods and Services less than $5,000can be awarded based upon a written quote.
 The award document is either a P-card, city check, or Purchase Order.

-Goods and Services exceeding $5,000 but less than $24,999can only be awarded based on a procurement issued informal solicitation requiring all offers to be delivered to the Procurement Office.
+Goods and Services exceeding $5,000 but less than $24,999can only be awarded based on a purchasing issued informal solicitation requiring all offers to be delivered to the Purchasing Division Office.
 The award document is a Purchase Order.

 When a business has questions about a solicitation, may they seek clarification from the project manager?